 How to store chocolate mints:

-- fridge-if eating relatively soon, you can store the mints in the fridge in an air tight container.
+- fridge-if eating relatively soon, you can store the andes chocolate mints in the fridge in an air tight container.

-- freezer-after the 3rd freeze time, you can just leave them in the freezer until you are ready to cut them and serve!
+- freezer-after the 3rd freeze time, you can just leave the chocolate mints in the freezer until you are ready to cut them and serve!

 Homemade Andes Mints